zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 ::: notes
 - There is a system of models with different properties.
 - First, there is naive bayes and the conditional version, multinomial logistic regression.
 - These model single class predictions.
-While naive bayes does this generatively, linear regression uses the scoring mechanism.
+While naive bayes does this generatively, logistic regression uses the scoring mechanism.
 - On sequences, we can either have the HMMs or a conditional version, which are linear chain CRFs.
 - Finally there are models for which there is no clear correspondence between a latent variable and a single observed one.
 :::